A Message from Congressman Schweikert

 Avoid close contact with people who are sick.
 Maintain at least six feet of distance from anyone exhibiting obvious symptoms.

-CDC does not recommend that people who are well wear a face mask to protect themselves from respiratory diseases, including COVID-19.
+CDC recommends that people wear a face mask to protect themselves from COVID-19.

 - CDC provides recommendations on postponing or canceling travel.
 A list of destinations with travel notices is available here.